CHILE: Me Saco El Sombrero - Pascuala Ilabaca y Fauna

 “One other thing I love about Ilabaca is that even though she clearly likes honouring her musical heritage she is not afraid to take influence from elsewhere in the world, most notably South Asia.”

 The album musically is impressive, mostly down to Ilabaca’s voice which we will get onto.
 However, I feel it is important to give context to the album.
-As a proud Chilean, Ilabaca decided to honour four legends that the country had produced Victor Jara, Gabriela Mistral, Violeta Parra, and Alvaro Peña-Rojas by reinterpreting their poems, writings and songs and putting her own unique jazzy spin on it.
-This is not an exercise in self-indulgence but rather showcasing the legends that influenced her and many other Chileans creative output and political outlook on the world.
-As a Spanish speaker who has been recommended a fair load of Spanish-language albums to review, never have I felt such an impulse to immerse myself in lyrical analysis as I have with this album.
+As a proud Chilean, Ilabaca decided to honour four legends that the country had produced Victor Jara, Gabriela Mistral, Violeta Parra, and Alvaro Peña-Rojas by reinterpreting their poems, writings and songs and putting her own unique jazzy spin on them.
+This is not an exercise in self-indulgence but rather showcasing the legends that influenced her and many other Chileans' creative output and political outlook on the world.
+As I am a Spanish speaker who has been recommended a fair load of Spanish-language albums to review, never have I felt such an impulse to immerse myself in lyrical analysis as I have with this album.
 I have spent hours throughout the week interpreting and guessing the double meanings behind some of the marvellously expressive language on display on this album.

 Lyrically, the song that intrigued me most was En Tierras Blancas de Sed, a Gabriela Mistral poem made all the more wonderful with a member of Ilabaca’s band Fauna’s marvellous saxophone playing.
 The lyrics could mean so many different things, each with its own powerful message.
-Whether it is simply a wistful ode to a land once filled with nature, a metaphor about a love that has come and passed, or perhaps an observation about colonisers inability to nurture the land like the indigenous folk, they all move me.
+Whether it is simply a wistful ode to a land once filled with nature, a metaphor about a love that has come and passed, or perhaps an observation about colonisers' inability to nurture the land like the indigenous folk, they all move me.
 What is fantastic about this album is that the powerful lyrics are sung with the fervour and justice they deserve.
 For example, Ilabaca’s a capella vocals on the opening line of that track “Hincho mi corazón pa que entre, como cascada ardiente el universo” (“I burst my heart so that it enters the universe like a burning waterfall”) pierces through me in a way that I imagine the Nobel Prize winner Mistral would have intended.

-What’s more, in a nation that still struggles with machismo, Ilabaca’s decision to honour the work of Mistral as well as the “Godmother” of the musical protest movement Nueva Canción, Parra, serves as a real feminist statement.
+What’s more, in a nation that still struggles with machismo, Ilabaca’s decision to honour the work of Mistral, as well as the “Godmother” of the musical protest movement Nueva Canción, Parra, serves as a real feminist statement.
 There is almost an inherent implication that if it wasn’t for the brave women who came before her, she could not get on a stage and sing with the might and power that she does.
 In fact Ilabaca turns Parra’s protest folk song Me gustan los estudiantes into almost a hard rock track on Los Estudiantes that includes a brilliant spoken word piece.
 This reverence and respect to her forbearers came not only in the form of the lyrical choices, but also in the indigenous sounds used at times.
-Though Ilabaca is synonymous with her accordion, the album most notably features a fusion between cumbia and Andean rhythms on her reinterpretation of another Mistral poem Canción Quechua.
+Though Ilabaca is synonymous with her accordion, the album most notably features a fusion between cumbia and Andean rhythms on her reinterpretation of another Mistral poem - Canción Quechua.